 Subordinated Noteholders will only have limited rights to accelerate repayment of the principal amount of Subordinated Notes.
-See Condition 9 (Events of Default) of the Terms and Conditions of the Subordinated Notes, which limits the events of default to (i) the Issuer being declared bankrupt, or a declaration in respect of the Issuer being made under article 3:163(1)(b) of the Wft and (ii) an order being made or an effective resolution being passed for the winding up or liquidation of the Issuer (unless this is done in connection with a merger, consolidation or other form of combination with another company and such company assumes all obligations contracted by the Issuer in connection with the Subordinated Notes).
+See Condition 9 (Events of Default) of the Terms and Conditions of the Subordinated Notes, which limits the events of default to (i) the Issuer being declared bankrupt and (ii) an order being made or an effective resolution being passed for the winding up or liquidation of the Issuer (unless this is done in connection with a merger, consolidation or other form of combination with another company and such company assumes all obligations contracted by the Issuer in connection with the Subordinated Notes).
 Accordingly, if the Issuer fails to meet any interest payment or other obligation under the Subordinated Notes, such failure will not give the Subordinated Noteholders any right to accelerate repayment of the principal amount of the Subordinated Notes.
-Furthermore, Subordinated Noteholders will have no set-off rights, except as described above.
+Furthermore, Subordinated Noteholders will have no set-off rights.

-46. There is a redemption risk in respect of certain Series of Subordinated Notes.
+47. There is a redemption risk in respect of certain Series of Subordinated Notes.

 If the applicable Pricing Term Sheet and/or Final Terms in respect of Subordinated Notes indicates that such Notes are redeemable at the option of the Issuer if there is a change in the regulatory classification of the Subordinated Notes that has resulted or would be likely to result in the Subordinated Notes being excluded, in whole but not in part, from the Tier 2 capital (within the meaning of the CRD IV Regulation as defined in the Conditions of the Subordinated Notes) of the Issuer or reclassified as a lower quality form of own funds of the Issuer, which change in regulatory classification (or reclassification) (i) becomes effective on or after the Issue Date and, if redeemed within five years after the Issue Date (ii) is considered by the Competent Authority to be sufficiently certain and (iii) the Issuer has demonstrated to the satisfaction of the Competent Authority was not reasonably foreseeable at the time of their issuance as required by Article 78(4) CRD IV Regulation, and provided the Issuer has notified the holders of the relevant Notes accordingly, the Issuer may redeem the relevant Notes at the amount and on the date(s) specified in the applicable Pricing Term Sheet and/or Final Terms.
 No assurance can be given as to whether or not any amendments as a result of the EU Banking Reform Proposals are deemed reasonably foreseeable at the time of the issuance of the Subordinated Notes.
+In addition, if, for any reason, the Subordinated Notes are or will be excluded from MREL Eligible Liabilities, the Issuer may be able to redeem the Subordinated Notes if an MREL Disqualification Event has occurred.
+See also the risk factor "43.
+The qualification of the Senior Non-Preferred Notes as Eligible Liabilities is subject to uncertainty and may cause the Issuer to redeem the Senior Non-Preferred Notes following a MREL Disqualification Event" which applies mutatis mutandis to the Subordinated Notes.

-If any of the Subordinated Notes are to be redeemed as a result of the above or there is a perception that such Subordinated Notes may be so redeemed, this may impact the market price of the
+If any of the Subordinated Notes are to be redeemed as a result of the above or there is a perception that such Subordinated Notes may be so redeemed, this may impact the market price of the Subordinated Notes.

-Subordinated Notes.
 In addition, there can be no assurance that Subordinated Noteholders will be able to reinvest the amounts received upon redemption at a rate that will provide the same rate of return as their investment in the Subordinated Notes.
 See also the risk factor "34.
 The Notes may be subject to optional redemption by the Issuer".

-47. There is variation or substitution risk in respect of certain Series of Subordinated Notes.
+48. There is variation or substitution risk in respect of certain Series of Subordinated Notes.